-The Mining and Mitigation Program administers reclamation, environmental resource/stormwater management and federally-delegated dredge and fill (state of Florida 404) permit programs for mining operations in Florida, including peat.
+The Mining and Mitigation Program administers reclamation and environmental resource/stormwater management permit programs for mining operations in Florida, including peat.
 Reclamation standards for peat mining are detailed in Part II of Chapter 211, Part III of Chapter 378, Florida Statutes (F.S.), and Chapter 62C-39, Florida Administrative Code (F.A.C.).

 Permits or authorizations from other local, state or federal agencies may also be required prior to mining.